RouxTronics/RouxTronics/README.md

 <br/>

-Hey! 👋 — a **computer engineering student** and tinkerer from **Cape Town, South Africa** 🌍⚡
+Hey! 👋 — I am a **computer engineering student** and tinkerer from **Cape Town, South Africa** 🌍⚡
 I build embedded systems that sense, connect, and (hopefully) don't catch fire.
-When I'm not soldering, I'm diving into firmware security, reverse engineering, or CTF challenges.
+When I'm not soldering, II focus on hands-on offensive security and practical penetration testing.

 ### Technical Stack